foureyes/csci-ua.0480-fall2016-007/slides/08/express.markdown

 <section markdown="block">
 ## Generating / Rendering HTML

+Serving flat HTML files is nice and all, but __is it adequate for building all _sorts_ of web applications__? &rarr;

-Instead of serving flat HTML files, we want to serve __dynamic content__.
+Well, we want to serve __dynamic content__.
 That is, our web application will be generating html on-the-fly.
+{:.fragment}

-To do this, we'll need a way to
+__To do this, we'll need a way to:__ &rarr; {:.fragment}

-* create templates that content can be dropped into
+1. {:.fragment} create templates that content can be dropped into
-* ...and render those templates into an html document (or whatever format your application requires)
+2. {:.fragment} ...and render those templates into an html document (or whatever format your application requires)
 </section>

 <section markdown="block">